 Visiting the beach during low tide, visitors will get to see shallow rock pools.
 Guests don’t have to venture out far as the rock pools are very near to the shoreline.
 Tourists get to submerge in the water while looking at the beautiful Bali sea.
 Be aware that seawater can rush in quickly into these pools.

 Unlike other popular beaches in Bali, Tegal Wangi doesn’t have any facilities yet.
-There are no public bathrooms, no kiosks, no tourist shops.
-The closest accommodation from Tegal Wangi Beach is a five-star hotel.
+There are no public bathrooms, no kiosks, and no tourist shops.
+The closest accommodation to Tegal Wangi Beach is a five-star hotel.
 It is ten minutes away by car.
-Other than that, more accommodation located around the Jimbaran area.
+Other than that, more accommodation is located around the Jimbaran area.

 How To Get To Tegal Wangi Beach

-The best way to go to Tegal Wangi beach is by renting a motorbike or a car.
+The best way to go to Tegal Wangi Beach is by renting a motorbike or a car.
 The temple above the beach provides a spacious parking lot for visitors’ vehicles.
 So parking should not be a problem.
-The rental fee for motorbikes starts from Rp50.000 for day rent.
+The rental fee for motorbikes starts from Rp60,000 for day rent.

-While for a car, the price varies depends on the type of car.
-But for a car, the rent price starts from Rp200.000 for a small car.
+While for a car, the price varies depending on the type of car.
+But for a car, the rental price starts from Rp200.000 for a small car.
 Tourists can rent both from online rental sites or rental shops in main tourist hubs.
 From Denpasar, it takes about 30-40 minutes to travel by car depending on the traffic.